Parker has finally become the man he always aspired to be after completing a phenomenal 12-week transformation at Ultimate Performance.

 I know myself really well, but I think I’m actually starting to love myself.

-Can you talk us through us through your journey from the beginning?
+Can you talk us through your journey from the beginning?

 I am transgender and identify as trans-masculine, non-binary.
 It’s been a crazy journey, honestly.